Its-Networking/KeyAuth-Seller-API-Guilded-Bot/README.md

 # KeyAuth-Seller-API-Guilded-Bot
 This is a Guilded Bot made for the KeyAuth Seller API.
 It has every feature that is on https://keyauth.readme.io.

+## IMPORTANT!
+Inside Guilded KeyAuth Seller Bot > Connection .
+You will see a config.json file.
+This is the same thing as the one located in Guilded KeyAuth Seller Bot > bin > Debug > net7.0 > config.json HOWEVER!
+The project targets the one in the BIN FOLDER!
+Not the one in the Connection folder.
+So if you update the one in the Connection folder, it won't actually work if you add/remove/change something.
+You will need to make sure you're only updating the one in the bin folder or both of them!

 ## How Do I Set It Up?
 1. Download the folder, this contains everything that you need.
 2. Open Guiled KeyAuth Seller Bot > bin > Debug > net7.0 > config.json